radgrad/techreport/README.md

 Whatever editor you use, be sure it provides a spelling checker!

 Note that the PDF file is not committed to the repo.
 This makes it easier for multiple people to collaborate on a single project without getting merge errors.

+### Avoid the GUIs

+There are a number of GUI and cloud-based tools.
+Please avoid them for now and just use a regular editor and the command line.
+For the simple documents you are creating, I believe this template and the command line will get you to the finished report the fastest, and allow others to help you author the document and debug issues the easiest.